icons8/lunacy-docs/docs/cloud.md

 Also, libraries available to you appear in the panel of UI kits (**Libraries** > **UI Kits** > **Import Cloud UI Kits**).
 Click the required library to add it to the list of UI kits.

+{:.is-big}
 ![Libraries](public/cloud-libraries.png)

 ## Viewing prototypes in Cloud

 If you are working on a prototype, you can view it in action on Sketch Cloud.
 For this:

+1. Update the document in the Cloud to apply the latest changes.
+2. Make sure that Cloud processing is complete.
-1. Select an artboard from which you want to start preview.
+3. Select an artboard from which you want to start preview.
 Note that the artboard should have a hotspot and a configured target.
-2. Click the play button that will appear at the top bar.
+4. Click the play button that will appear at the top bar.

 {:.is-big}
 ![Viewing a prototype](public/cloud-proto2.gif)